 March 9-10, 2012 Annual Winter Trip: (13 Photos)

-Unfortunately, warm weather and heavy rain prevailed Thursday night and into Friday (the first day of our trip).
-We left town with the expectation that surely not all of the fresh snow could be gone already, and arrived at the cabin in disbelief that indeed there was no snow left!
-Not only that, but the ice on the pond (although thick enough to safely ride on) was as slick as a dick.
-It was perfectly smooth, the rain providing the perfect mix of lubrication so you could hardly walk, let alone ride up the pond.
-We didn't do much the first day other then mill about the cabin & garage, walking the length of the pond testing with the ice auger and taking a run to Whitbourne.
+10. Not only that, but the ice on the pond (although thick enough to safely ride on) was as slick as a dick.
+It was perfectly smooth, the rain providing the perfect mix of lubrication so you could hardly walk, let alone ride up the pond without a studded track.

 4.

-2. When we got back to Sooley's Pond, Maffer somehow managed to recreate a crash dating back to the old Scandic days when he flipped his REV doing donuts on the ice!
+2. When we got back to Sooley's Pond, Maffer somehow managed to recreate a crash dating back to the old Scandic days when he flipped his REV whilst doing donuts on the ice!
 Luckily nothing was seriously damaged, and Maffer was no worse for wear.

 Cheers, MIKE